codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 know that HTML and CSS are 2 of 3 must-learn languages.
 The third language is JavaScript which is considered as the next version of English. :D

-Do you want to know what is JavaScript? :D
+Wanna learn to speak JavaScript? :D
 [Click here to join me learning JavaScript.](http://codenart.github.io/smart/ "ext")